-This chapter describes the GUI and follows the same flow required to set up the XADC primitive.
+This chapter describes the GUI and follows the same flow required to set up the XADC primitive using v2.2 of the wizard.
 Tool tips are available in the GUI for most features; place your mouse over the relevant text, and additional information is provided in a pop-up dialog.